TikTok Tips & Strategies

 2. Scroll down and tap on General.

-5. Tap on the current date, which will now be highlighted in blue.
+5. Tap on the current date in blue.

-6. In the calendar view, swipe to the next month or scroll the date wheel forward at least 8 days into the future.
-It’s better to go a little over seven days just to be safe.
+6. In the calendar, swipe to the next month or move the date wheel forward at least 8 days.

 8. Navigate back to Profile >, Edit Profile >, Name.

-9. If the trick worked, you should now be able to enter your new name and save it.
+9. If it works, enter your new name and save it.

-10. Once you've successfully changed your name, go back to Settings > General > Date & Time and toggle Set Automatically back on to restore your correct date.
+10. Go back to Settings >, General >, Date &, Time and toggle Set Automatically back on.

 If you can now edit your name, congratulations!
-If not, don’t stress.
-Read on for some alternative options.
+If it doesn’t work, keep reading for alternative options.

 Step-by-Step Instructions for Android

-2. Scroll down and tap on General Management or System (look for the section that contains your device’s date and language settings).
+2. Scroll down and tap General Management or System (look for date and language settings).

-5. Tap on Set date and use the calendar interface to advance the date by at least 8 days.
+5. Tap Set date and move it forward at least 8 days.

-8. With a little luck, the field will be editable.
-You can now enter your new name and save it.
+8. If the field is editable, enter your new name and save it.

-9. Important: Remember to go back to your Settings >, System >, Date & Time and re-enable Automatic date and time so your phone works correctly.
+9. Remember to go back to Settings >, System >, Date &, Time and re-enable Automatic date and time.

 What to Do If the Workaround Doesn't Work